-- I. Exigencies operating as I. Forms of supsources of demand. - 1.
-Failure of employment. - 2.
+- 1. Failure of employment. - 2.
 Sickness-which includes failure of employment in whole or in part, and may create a demand for extra supply besides. - 3.
 Superannuation. - 4.
-Ostentatious burial-(a. phantastic, yet generally prevalent demand.) - Child-maintenance-provision-in the event of death or superannuation of the father, before the arrival of the child at the age of complete self-maintenance: also in case of the existence of an extra number of children at once, below the self-maintaining age. - 6.
-Widow-maintenance-provision-No demand (distinct from child-maintenance provision) till the superannuation of the seves
+Ostentatious burial-(a phantastic, yet generally prevalent demand.)\ - 5.
+Child-maintenance-pro-5.
+Income.during vision-in the event of death or superannuation of the father, before the arrival of the child at the age of complete self-maintenance: also in case of the existence of an extra number of children at once, below the self-maintaining age. - 6.Widow-maintenance-pro-6.
+Income, during vision-No demand (distinct from child-maintenance provision) till the superannuation of the widow.+